ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

 # Lane Detection models
 In addition to the normal requirements this application requires a lane detection model to work.
 [This](https://github.com/cfzd/Ultra-Fast-Lane-Detection/issues/270) is a new deeper model from Adorable Jiang.
-So far from the very little testing culane34 works and culane101 doesn't.
+So far from the very little testing all the models work.
 These models will likely run slower but work better, I have added support for these so choose if you want these or the defaults.

 To download a pretrained model go to the [Ultra Fast Lane Detection](https://github.com/cfzd/Ultra-Fast-Lane-Detection) github page and scroll down until you see Trained models.